-Research suggests BPC-157 does not dangerously interact with alcohol.
-Animal studies show the peptide protects against alcohol-induced damage to the stomach, liver, and brain.
-Researchers at the University of Zagreb classified BPC-157 as a "suitable alcohol antagonist" after two decades of study (Boban-Blagaic et al., 2006).
+It will not undo your protocol.
+Six animal studies over two decades consistently show BPC-157 protects against alcohol-induced damage to the stomach, liver, and brain.
+Researchers at the University of Zagreb classified BPC-157 as a "suitable alcohol antagonist" (Boban-Blagaic et al., 2006).
+No human clinical trial has tested the combination.

 Get your custom peptide protocol: